o3de/sig-graphics-audio/rfcs/MaterialComputeShader/RFC_MaterialWithComputeShaders.md

 This feature leverages the Culling system, so the Compute shaders will run on only the visible DrawItems (as DispatchItems).

 # What are the disadvantages of the feature?
 Minor disadvantages only.
-For example, the addition of Macros like `SAMPLE_LEVEL_LOD` throughout some of the O3DE PBR shaders to prevent compilation errors related to Compute shaders attemping to use the existing calls to Texture2D.Sample().
+For example, the addition of Macros like `CS_SAMPLERS` throughout some of the O3DE PBR shaders to prevent compilation errors related to Compute shaders attemping to use the existing calls to Texture2D.Sample().

 Also this implementation is not 100% data driven.
 It requires custom subclases of `RPI::FeatureProcessor` and `RPI::RenderPass` to be able to create and use DispatchItems from DrawItems.
 But also this a strength of the solution because it has negligible impact in performance and C++ footprint to the Atom CommonFeature Gem.